AIPEACS/SC3000-AI/README.md

 ---

 ## Notable Developments
-### Lab 1 Task 2.2 — Monte Carlo Reinforcement Learning
+### Monte Carlo Reinforcement Learning
 - Author: Allen
+- Task: Lab 1 Task 2.2
 #### **Standard Method**

 The standard definition of the Q-value is: